 Last and not least you need to be able to answer the question – did it work?
 The only way you can do that is to:

 - Track sales to these calls and enquiries.

-If you use your standard phone numbers and website address it can will leave you not knowing what happened.
-The best case is there’s a few more calls and some mention they got the leaflet – if you manage to remember to ask and record it when you are in someone’s kitchen or bathroom fixing their sink.
+If you use your standard phone numbers and website address it can leave you not knowing what happened.
+The best case is there are a few more calls and some mention they got the leaflet – if you manage to remember to ask and record it when you are in someone’s kitchen or bathroom fixing their sink.